glynawe/Vanilla/vanilla.md

 `include` includes content from another module or interface.
 The contents of an interface are its definitions, the contents of a module are its declarations. `import` also includes content, but each definition is given an *imported name*, which is the definition's name prefixed with the name of the module.

-An `expansion` designates an existing module or interface, or it creates a new module from a functor.
-The functor's module arguments are replaced with the modules in the functor expansion's list of module names, and types from those modules are made equivalent according to the functor's type constraints.
+An *expansion* designates an existing module or interface, or it creates a new module from a functor.
+The functor's module parameters are replaced with the modules in the functor expansion's list of module arguments, and types from those modules are made equivalent according to the functor's type constraints.
 If a *public interface* is given then only the subset of definitions in that interface will be visible.

 A module's *global names* are the names of all its definitions.

 \[In Ocaml interfaces are called *module types*, in Standard ML interfaces are called *signatures*.
 Vanilla functors are *generative*; i.e. if two modules are made from the same functor then the abstract types that they contain are not equivalent.
-Vanilla modules are not *translucent*; if a concrete type definition is given inside a module but the type is abstract in its public interface to a module then that type becomes abstract.]
+Vanilla modules are not *translucent*; if a concrete type definition is given inside a module but the type is abstract in its public interface to a module then that type remains abstract to other modules.]

 # Constants